IBM-Bluemix-Docs/voice-agent/call-transfer.md

   ```
 {: codeblock}

-1. Replace `<sip:phone-number/@termination-uri>` with the SIP URI of the transfer target, which includes a telephone number and the termination URI that you created.
-For example, if the telephone number is `1888777999` and your termination URI is `test.pstn.twilio.com`, the full SIP URI is `sip:18887779999/@test.pstn.twilio.com`.
+**Note**: The SIP URI of the transfer target includes a telephone number and the termination URI that you created.
+For example, if the telephone number is `18889990000` and your termination URI is `mysiptrunk.pstn.twilio.com`, the full SIP URI is `sip:18889990000\\@mysiptrunk.pstn.twilio.com`.

 ## Next steps
 {: #Next}